 A DESTINATION WINERY

-Sunstone, a boutique winery named after the vineyard estate’s exposed sun-dappled shale and stones, is the premiere destination winery on the central coast.
+Sunstone, named after the vineyard estate’s exposed sun-dappled shale and stones, is the premiere destination winery on the central coast.
 Located just 30-minutes north of Santa Barbara most visitors would agree, Sunstone is the most beautiful vineyard and winery tasting room on California’s Central Coast.
 And because locals know best, Sunstone has been honored many times over by the Santa Barbara Independent reader poll as “Santa Barbara’s Favorite Red Wine” and “Best Santa Ynez Valley Tasting Room”.

 The site of the winery tasting room was originally a horse barn, which was seriously damaged when an oak tree fell on it after heavy rains and winds.
 Thanks to that storm, and the visionary, collaborative design and building skills of Fred and Linda Rice, Sunstone was built and opened in 1994.
 A gorgeous destination winery, Sunstone is considered by many to be one of the most attractive tasting rooms in the Santa Ynez Valley.

 Aromas of French lavender and rosemary greet visitors as they approach the winery’s inviting courtyards, expansive picnic grounds and tasting room, … a beautiful place to experience beautiful wines.
 The winery architecture recalls rustic homes and barns in the Provencal countryside, and the relaxed ambiance in the tasting room includes a kitchen complete with wood-burning oven, and 5,000 square feet of stone barrel-aging caves built into the hillside.
 Winemaker dinners and other special events are held in the tasting room, caves, and courtyard year-round.